-The Alpha FMJ portable multiband antenna is designed to simultaneously provide highangle radiation (near vertical incidence - NVIS) and low-angle radiation (long-range and DX) propagation.
+The Alpha FMJ portable multiband antenna is designed to simultaneously provide highangle radiation (near vertical incidence - NVIS) and low-angle radiation (long-range and

+DX) propagation.
 Your signal will launch opposite the direction of your NVIS element, which will be in the direction your Ground wire is run.
 The targeted deployment variable includes the ability to launch your signal in the opposite direction the NVIS element is run away from the base of the antenna.
 Based upon how the tripod is tilted & NVIS element is deployed, this can provide directional propagation between 0 to 90 degrees above the horizon.
 While the NVIS element enhances short-range sky wave propagation, which varies from 0 to 300 miles, the Vertical element in tandem with the NVIS element enables long-range & DX propagation for distances greater than 300 miles.
-The Alpha FMJ portable multiband antenna may be used with tactical HF (high frequency) radios on the frequency range of 3.5 to 29.7 MHz (54.0 MHz when mounted on the tripod options) with a maximum RF power of 500 watts PEP SSB, 250 watts CW, or 100 watts digital.
+The Alpha FMJ portable multiband antenna may be used with tactical HF (high frequency) radios on the frequency range of 3.5 to 29.7 MHz (54.0 MHz when mounted on the tripod options).

 For an omnidirectional signal pattern, you may remove the NVIS element.
+Where you would then use an external antenna tuner when the NVIS element is removed.